MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 1. Run the sample game in Visual Studio: choose **Debug** > **Start Debugging**.
 The Unreal Editor will open with the Lyra game.
 Give it a few moments to load.
 1. In Visual Studio, open the UE logging window: from the Visual Studio main menu, choose **View** > **Other Windows** > **Unreal Engine Log**.
 1. Reduce the log noise by filtering to only show the `LogLyra` category events: in the UE logging window, choose the **Categories** dropdown.
 Clear all of the log sources by choosing **(Select All)** at the top of the list.
 Then select **LogLyra**.
-1. In the Unreal Editor, choose the Play button on the toolbar (or Alt+P) to start the game.
+1. In the Unreal Editor, choose the Play button on the toolbar (or `Alt+p`) to start the game.
-1. In the Lyra game, use the w,a,s,d keys to navigate the player to the left to **Elimination**.
-Once you hover over the entry portal, wait for the game to load.
+1. In the Lyra game, use the `w`, `a`, `s`, `d` keys to navigate the player to the left to the **Elimination** portal.
+When you hover over that entry portal, the game will load.
-1. In the Lyra game, click with your mouse to fire.
+1. In the Lyra game, click your mouse button to fire.
 In the UE logging window, you should see the following log message: `shot fired`.

 :::image type="content" source="../media/vs-ue-log.png" alt-text="A screenshot of the Unreal Engine Log in Visual Studio.
 It shows several 'shot fired' events that are prefaced by a timestamp and the text 'LogLyra' since that's that category the events were logged as.":::